 Skip to content

-Employee Turnover & Retention Rate Calculator
+Employee Turnover, Attrition & Retention Rate Calculator

 Enter your headcount and separations for any period and get your turnover rate, retention rate, and an annualized figure you can benchmark.
-Works for turnover and attrition — the formula is the same; only what you count as a separation changes.
+Works for turnover and attrition.
+The formula is the same; only what you count as a separation changes.

 Measurement period

-Count everyone who left — voluntary and involuntary.
+Count everyone who left, voluntary and involuntary.
 For attrition rate, count only the departures you didn't backfill.

 Annual turnover rate